SamuelWhitton/natural-daina/README.md

     ~ new *{}
 }
 ```
-Both class methods and constructor methods can be overloaded.
-Constructor and class methods can overload each other, such as in the following example where the invocation of **[Meal]:with** is overloaded with both contructor and class methods:
+Both type methods and constructor methods can be overloaded.
+Constructor and type methods can overload each other, such as in the following example where the invocation of **[Meal]:with** is overloaded with both contructor and type methods:
 ```
 [] (Meal, Food, Drink) {
     *{